officialCorndog/POE-ChatBotDestroyer/README.md

 # POE-ChatBotDestroyer

 Hello fellow Exiles!
-Are you allways annoyed that Chat Bots Spam all your view while grinding?
+Are you always annoyed that Chat Bots Spam all your view while grinding?

-This Will stop the Bots from spamming your view!
+This will stop the Bots from spamming your view!

-This Project is Currently Still an WIP
+This project is currently a WIP and will be updated / developed further
-If you have any ideas please write an issue!

 # Requirements
-You need to have Autohotkey installed.
+Autohotkey must be installed

 Set the Execution Policy of powershell to unrestricted or Remotesigned (auto soon!)
+Please google how to do this, it requires typing 1 whole line

-Works with both Steam & Non-Steam versions
+Works with Steam & Non-Steam versions

 # HOW TO USE
 Download both script files, place in same folder wherever you want